aws/karpenter-provider-aws/website/content/en/preview/troubleshooting.md

 Due to [this race condition in Kubernetes](https://github.com/kubernetes/kubernetes/issues/95911), it's possible that the scheduler and the CSINode can race during node registration such that the scheduler assumes that a node can mount more volumes than the node attachments support.
 There is currently no solve for this problem other than enforcing `toplogySpreadConstraints` and `podAntiAffinity` on your workloads that use PVCs such that you attempt to reduce the number of PVCs that schedule to a given node.

+### CNI is unable to allocate IPs to pods

+Whenever a new pod is assigned to a node, the CNI will assign an IP address to that pod (assuming it isn't using host networking), allowing it to communicate with other pods on the cluster.
+It's possible for this IP allocation and assignment process to fail for a number of reasons.
+If this process fails, you may see the error shown below.

+#### Pod Density for node is greater than supported pod density for the ENIs

+#### IP Exhaustion

 ## Deprovisioning

 ### Nodes not deprovisioned